Daytron/J-Painter/README.md

 </dependency>
 ```
 ####Global Settings
 Application's global parameters, settings and images' paths are located in the utility class, `GlobalSettingsManager`.
-Each path is extracted by the `ResourceLoader` class, found in `res\` folder.
+Each path is extracted by the `ResourceLoader` class, found in `src\main\java\resources\` folder.

 Feedback